5-day Bordeaux and Cognac Trip

 On to Cognac!

-Small Group option folks will be privately driven to Cognac hotel while the rest of the group goes back to Bordeaux.
+Small Group option folks will be privately driven to their Cognac hotel while the rest of the group goes back to Bordeaux.
 Self-Guided option travelers will head for Cognac, an easy 45 minute journey.

 Carefully dated barrels of Cognac at Chateau de Cognac.
 The aging process is constantly monitored.

-Check in at 5 star La Nauve Hotel and Jardins or the Hotel Chais Monnet in the center of Cognac.
 This Relais and Chateau property is a converted mansion with beautiful grounds and on site dining focusing on local ingredients.
 The cozy bar has literally dozens of local Cognacs for tasting!

 A cozy and comfortable room at La Nauve Hotel and Jardins